 Is there someone you want to recognize with a gift that’ll make ’em cry?

-Check out Mad Moon Celebration Books, a division of Simply Celebrate which creates one-of-a-kind tribute books that are chock-full of stories, wishes, and photos from a group of someone’s closest friends and family.
+- Check out our Celebration Books, a division of Simply Celebrate which creates one-of-a-kind tribute books that are chock-full of stories, wishes, and photos from a group of someone’s closest friends and family.

 - Check out this video and free download on the Love List, my all-time favorite gift for special occasions.
 It is free (and fun!) to make and can transform someone’s life!

 - Visit my Pinterest Board, Creative Gift Giving, with tons of ideas for one-of-a-kind gifts.

 - Order a professionally-designed 10-pak of Love Lists, which you can easily print out, fill out, and give out to people you love.
 (These are AMAZING gifts!)